strapi/documentation/README.md

 ## Releases

+The documentation is updated on a daily basis, thanks to a continuous integration/continuous delivery workflows.
 Weekly snapshot [releases](https://github.com/strapi/documentation/releases) happen on Wednesdays.